maGriffioen/Delfi-PQ_FDIR_Evaluator/Readme.md

 Next, the resetTrigger.ino project needs to be opened in Energia.
 When using any controller different from the SimpleLink™ MSP432P401R LaunchPad™ Development Kit, the various pin settings need to be changed.
 This software can now be compiled and uploaded to the secondary controller (reset trigger controller).
 This controller can now be disconnected as well.

 Now, the controller can be connected according to the following wiring scheme.
-Optionally, one could connect an LED (and extra resistor) to the output pin of the reset trigger controller in order to have a visual indication of the resets begin triggered during the program.
+Optionally, one could connect a LED (and extra resistor) to the output pin of the reset trigger controller in order to have a visual indication of the resets being triggered during the program.

 ![Wiring](https://github.com/FlyOHolic/Delfi-PQ_FDIR_Evaluator/blob/master/images/Wiring.png)